Web Of Answers

 “And bring the mage’s light,” Scarlet snarls from the darkness.

 “Well,” says Jake, standing at Scarlet’s shoulder.
 “Looks like we know what happened to the rest of the Hammer and Shield Guild.”
 He glances around warily, drawing his sword.
 Scarlet’s twin knives are already in her hands.

 Ahead, a crumbling dead-end corridor is crisscrossed by thick tangles of web, the size and volume of which portend a webspinner of unwelcome proportions.
 The dust-laden curtains of webbing stretch from wall to wall, dense as fabric in places, and limp broken strands hang from the ceiling above, swaying in the slight wind caused by the Companions presence.

-Scattered on the floor and piled into shadowed corners, human bones are piled high, along with a few scattered weapons and scraps of armor and other assorted undigestables.
+Scattered on the floor and piled into shadowed corners, human bones are piled high, along with a few discarded weapons and scraps of armor and other assorted undigestables.
 A single metal gauntlet, tangled deep in the web, hangs suspended at eye level.

 Elaine, with her medallion in hand, bows her head.

 Jake steps slowly back into the wider cavern from which this dead-end extends.
 There are numerous similar nooks and alcoves tucked along the shadowed walls of this large chamber and several side passages leading into further darkness.
 The glowing orb reveals additional bones littering the floor of this main chamber and more strands of the withered web in the shadows and hanging from the rocks overhead.

 “These webs are old and falling apart,” Jake says.
 “Whatever made them is probably long gone.”